sethrylan/csc750/srgainey_soc_project3/readme.md

 # CSC750 Project #3 #
 ====================

-This application loads [WordNet] [1] RDF files and an OWL ontology to derive single-step and multiple-step (positive closure) relationships from one group of words to another.
+This application loads [WordNet] [1] RDF files and an OWL ontology to derive single-step and multiple-step (positive closure) relationships from one group of words to another, where each group represents a [synset] [2].

 ### Build instructions ###
 Verify that the following files are included in root project directory